 Forecasting is hard in the best of circumstances

-New technology products are the worst case scenario for forecasters
+New technology products are the worst-case scenario for forecasters

-Top down sales forecasting methods
+Top-down sales forecasting methods

-It may be helpful to put it all in a spreadsheet, and quantify the various important attributes of your company/product vs. your competition.
-Be careful about assigning too much precision to these numbers, however; remember that garbage in equals’ garbage out and your assigned numbers are by definition imprecise.
-But if you go through this exercise thoughtfully it can be very helpful in analyzing your relative market position.
-In this case, obtaining your top down forecast is then as easy as multiplying the market share % you believe you can obtain times the market size that you came up via research.
+It may be helpful to put it all in a spreadsheet.
+Quantify the various important attributes of your company/product vs. your competition.
+Be careful about assigning too much precision to these numbers, however.
+Remember that garbage in equals garbage out!
+Your assigned numbers are by definition imprecise in this exercise.
+But if you go through this process thoughtfully, it can be very helpful in analyzing your relative market position.
+Obtaining your top-down forecast is then as easy as multiplying the market share % you believe you can obtain times the market size that you came up with via research.

-Bottoms up sales forecasting methods
+Bottoms-up sales forecasting methods

-Usually, it’s impractical to do a complete survey of everyone that may be involved in the sales effort.
+Usually, it’s impractical to do a complete survey of everyone who may be involved in the sales effort.
 What’s important is to obtain a representative sample that is both broad enough and deep enough that the data you gather has at least some statistical significance.
 At that point, you can “normalize” the data.
-For example, say you were able to gather data from a broad cross-section of sales points, totaling approximately 10% of the total sales infrastructure (10% of dealers, 10% of direct sales reps, etc).
-You would then multiply the total number of units/dollars you obtained from your sales entities times 10, to reach a bottoms up forecast totaling 100%.
+As an example, say you were able to gather data from a broad cross-section of sales points, totaling approximately 10% of the total sales infrastructure (10% of dealers, 10% of direct sales reps, etc.).
+You would then multiply the total number of units/dollars you obtained from your sales entities times 10, to reach a bottoms-up forecast totaling 100%.

 Do you have forecast convergence?

 The key to this exercise is to discover whether your two views of the market are close enough that they appear to be focusing on the same topic!
 If they do, you may be in pretty good shape with your forecast.
-If they are off by an order of magnitude–or two, it’s probably time to reconsider some of your assumptions and fine tune your projections.
+If they are off by an order of magnitude, or two, it’s probably time to reconsider some of your assumptions and fine-tune your projections.